Table of Contents

 }

-And there you have it, converted from USD to GBP on the fly using our currency api sdk for Golang.
+And there you have it, converted from USD to GBP on the fly using our currency API SDK for Golang.

 Available Methods for Convert Endpoint

-Parameter Description
+Method Description

 amount The value of the currency you want to convert from.
 This should be a number and can contain a decimal place.
 Required.